cars10/pick-me/README.md

 #### Without preselected entry

 You can use a normal `options_for_select` for initialization.
-Because SyncPick works on the options from the select.
+Because PickMe works on the options from the select.
 Example:

-Example select that SyncPick can be used on:
+Example select that PickMe can be used on:

 ```erb
 <%= f.select :user_id,